vihara-ambegoda/Control-Four-5x7-LED-Displays-with-MAX6952-AT89C51/README.md

 Easily drive four 5x7 dot Matrix LED displays using the **MAX6952** LED Driver and an **AT89C51** Microcontroller - all simulated in **Proteus**.

+This project was completed as part of an academic assignment.

 ---

 ## ✨ Features